nasa/harmony-py/README.md

 Harmony-Py is a Python library for integrating with NASA's [Harmony](https://harmony.earthdata.nasa.gov/) Services.

-Harmony-Py provides a Python alternative to directly using [Harmony's RESTful API](https://harmony.earthdata.nasa.gov/docs/api/).
+Harmony-Py provides a Python alternative to directly using [Harmony's OGC Coverage RESTful API](https://harmony.earthdata.nasa.gov/docs/api/) and [Harmony's OGC EDR RESTful API](https://harmony.earthdata.nasa.gov/docs/edr-api/).
 It handles NASA [Earthdata Login (EDL)](https://urs.earthdata.nasa.gov/home) authentication and optionally integrates with the [CMR Python Wrapper](https://github.com/nasa/eo-metadata-tools) by accepting collection results as a request parameter.
 It's convenient for scientists who wish to use Harmony from Jupyter notebooks as well as machine-to-machine communication with larger Python applications.

 We welcome feedback on Harmony-Py via [GitHub Issues](https://github.com/nasa/harmony-py/issues)